 Competencies define the behaviour expected from every employee in their approach, attitude and application, they are embedded in policy and procedure to ensure from recruitment onwards every employee is aware of the behaviour required from them and their colleagues.
-Cultural transformation is the foundation that shapes transformation delivered in all other elements of the strategy.
+Cultural transformation is the foundation that shapes all transformation.

-The behaviours are common sense, good manners or professional etiquette, articulated in a simple framework so everyone is clear about their role and responsibility.
-Clearly articulated and consistently applied competencies are an essential part of an organisations culture and integral to workforce planning, reputation management and job satisfaction.

-Cultural transformation, the 'way we do things', created by our people is the foundation that sets the context within which the other elements of the transformation strategy will be delivered.
+The behaviours are common sense professional etiquette articulated in a simple framework so everyone is clear about their role and responsibility.
+Clearly articulated and consistently applied competencies are essential to culture and integral to workforce planning, reputation management and job satisfaction.
+Cultural transformation, the 'way we do things', created by our people is the foundation for the transformation strategy.